viamrobotics/docs/docs/program/SDK-as-client.md

 ### Connection Code Snippets

-The easiest way to get started writing an application with Viam, is to navigate to the [robot page on the Viam app](https://app.viam.com/robots), select the **CODE SAMPLE** tab, and copy the boilerplate code from the section labeled **Python SDK** or **Go SDK**.
+The easiest way to get started is to navigate to your robot's page on [the Viam app](https://app.viam.com/robots), select the **CODE SAMPLE** tab, select your preferred SDK, and copy the code generated for you.
-These code snippets import all the necessary libraries and set up a connection with the Viam app in the cloud.

 These boilerplate connection code snippets import all of the necessary libraries and set up a client connection to your remote or local robot.

+{{% alert title="Caution" color="caution" %}}

+Do not share your robot secret or robot address publicly.
+Sharing this information compromises your system security by allowing unauthorized access to your computer.

+{{% /alert %}}

 Your boilerplate connection code snippet should look similar to this: